-Jussie Smollett Charged With Felony For Filing False Police Report
+Jussie Smollett Charged With Felony For Allegedly Filing False Police Report

 Things have been developing rapidly throughout the day on Wednesday in regard to Empire star Jussie Smollett and the investigation into the attack he claimed happened late last month.
-Now, reports detail that a grand jury has indicted the actor and he is serious trouble.
+Now, reports detail that a grand jury has indicted the actor and he is in serious trouble.

 TMZ reports that the two brothers who have admitted they were involved in the attack, Olabinjo and Abimbola Osundairo, testified in front of a grand jury in Cook County on Wednesday.
 As the Inquisitr detailed earlier, Smollett had officially been deemed a suspect in the criminal investigation into what happened, shifting from the status of being a victim.